 Two: How should you approach application essay-writing?

 Remember that you’re a unique candidate with your own specific goals, fresh ideas, and creative instincts.
 Your essay should present your best facets to the admissions panel, indicating what you’re bringing to the B-School.
 It should also specify how exactly the B-School may help you improve.
-So, the first thing you want to do is make a list of your strengths, weaknesses and goals.
+The first thing you want to do is make a list of your strengths, weaknesses, and goals.
 Ideally, you would have already absorbed everything you need to know about the school, programs, infrastructure, student life, and other details.
 All the information you’ve gained can help you write your essay.

 Three: What are the various building blocks of your essay?

 Everything starts with a beginning.
 We’re talking about the introduction of your essay.
 Don’t start with ‘My name is….’ or ‘I’ve been working as a….’.
-You’ll stick out like a sore thumb for being unimaginative and uninteresting because the competition is tough, or you won’t stand out at all for being nothing special, and you’re only on the first line of your essay!
+You’ll stick out like a sore thumb for being unimaginative and uninteresting because the competition is tough, or you won’t stand out at all for being anything special, and you’re only on the first line of your essay!
 If you check out a few good MBA sample essays, you’ll find that they read more like stories or a series of anecdotes, building context about the applicant’s life or work experience.
 The advantage of this approach is that it’s both interesting and attention-grabbing.
 You can also begin the essay with a quote, question, or compelling statement.
 A word of caution: don’t make the essay sound like your autobiography.

 Why this MBA program?